jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 I want to add a :ref:`condition<if statements>` for a daily limit on how much can be taken from the account.
 The inputs for the ATM will then be

 * is the PIN correct?
-* is the cash I want smaller or bigger than what is in the account?
+* is there enough cash in the account for the withdrawal?
 * will the withdrawal put the account above or below the daily limit for withdrawals?

 ----